elotroalex/record/_chapters/02-pencil.md

 <br>

 [^b1]: I was happy to see the familiar face of Stanford's *[Mapping the Republic of Letters](http://republicofletters.stanford.edu/)* in the exhibit, among a few other examples of digital humanities.

+[^b2]: The irony of this sentence does not escape me: If you know how git works, you didn't need me to tell you how to do this, and if you don't, this sentence remains completely superfluous.

 [^20]: [speculative versions coming soon]